istamosh/refresh-repo/README.md

 - git checkout main                                       = switch active branch to "main" branch
 - git checkout -- <filename>                              = undo any modified uncommited changes of a file (remove M flag)
 - git diff <branch name>                                  = compare difference changes between current branch and branch name (quit diff by pressing q (like vim editor))
-- git push -u origin <branch name>                        = push local branch into remote branch by upstream (if the remote branch didn't have the corresponding branch already) (-u is the same as --set-upstream)
 - git pull                                                = pull any changes done in remote into local branch if there are any
 - git pull origin <branch>                                = same as above but with specific remote address and branch name
 - git merge main                                          = if you are in branch other than main branch, this will merge both branch INTO main